gagan3012/T5-Summarization/README.md

     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+    │                         `1.0-jqp-initial-data-exploration`.
+    │
+    ├── process_data.dvc   <- Process the raw data and prepare it for training.
+    ├── raw_data.dvc       <- Keeps the raw data versioned.
+    │
+    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    │
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    │   └── figures        <- Generated graphics and figures to be used in reporting